ProfessorMR/FrontendMentor_projects/interactive-rating-component-main/README.md

 # Frontend Mentor - Interactive rating component

-This is a solution to interactive rating component challenge on frontend mentor
+This is a solution to the interactive rating component challenge on frontend mentor

 ## Screenshot